Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Introduction

 \textbf{RQ2 (Transfer): Do improvements learned from controlled synthetic data transfer to real-world scenes?} While synthetic data enables controlled, exhaustive, and error-free coverage, models are required to perform reliably on real-world images.
 To assess transferability, we evaluate VLMs fine-tuned on the synthetic dataset in an unmatched setting.
-We construct a real-world dataset for the same downstream task, starting from the COCO dataset \cite{10.1007/978-3-319-10602-1_48_COCO}.
-We further compare performance in the unmatched setting to that in a matched setting where models are fine-tuned directly on real-world data.
-This setup allows us to assess whether the acquired spatial reasoning skills extend beyond synthetic stimuli and enhance reliability in real-world scenarios.
+We construct a real-world dataset for the same downstream task, starting from COCO \cite{10.1007/978-3-319-10602-1_48_COCO}.
+We further assess whether fine-tuning on synthetic data provides benefits over fine-tuning directly on real-world data by comparing transfer performance in the unmatched setting with a matched setting where models are fine-tuned and evaluated on real-world data.
+This setup allows us to assess whether the acquired spatial reasoning skills of identifying the absolute position of an object extend beyond synthetic stimuli and enhance reliability in real-world scenarios.

-Together, these research questions guide our investigation into how controlled synthetic data can enhance both the reasoning and transferability of VLMs.
-Our experiments show that this strategy improves model performance, even when tested on real-world data (COCO).
-Notably, improvements are most pronounced in positions where models previously struggled.
-Interestingly, fine-tuning on the entire COCO training set degrades performance, suggesting that more data is not always better.
-Moreover, while fine-tuning on real-world data from the same distribution (matched setting) improves performance, it introduces biases such as failing to learn specific positions (e.g., center), and does not consistently achieve the robustness achieved through our synthetic approach.
+Together, these research questions guide our investigation into how controlled synthetic data can enhance fine-tuning outcomes and transferability of VLMs.
+Our experiments show that fine-tuning on controlled synthetic data improves model performance and transfers effectively to real-world settings.
+Notably, improvements are most pronounced where models were previously biased.
+Interestingly, fine-tuning on the entire COCO training set degrades performance, suggesting that more data is not always beneficial.
+Moreover, while fine-tuning on a balanced subset of COCO training data (matched setting) also improves overall performance, it introduces biases such as failing to learn specific positions (e.g., center), and does not consistently achieve the robustness of our synthetic approach.